Phrase-in-Context/eval/README.md

 Change directory to the `retrieval_qa` folder
 ```
-cd retrieval/
+cd retrieval_qa/
 ```

-Train Q/A model on PR dataset (PR-pass or PR-page)
+First, we train a Q/A model (e.g., BERT-base) on one of two versions of PR dataset: PR-pass or PR-page
 ```
 export DATASET="phrase_retrieval"
 export DATASET_CONFIG="PR-pass"